opsaaaaa/RPG_Wiki/_clippings/attribute-check.md

 - attribute

 notes:
-- Check to see if a action succeeds or fails.
+- Check to see if a action succeeds or fails
 ---